Science

 2 terms, solid, 2 credits, C, Approved as Natural/Physical Science course by NCAA

-Prerequisites: Physics, Chemistry, Biology and 2 Science Electives.
+Prerequisites: Physics, Chemistry, Biology and 1 Science Elective.
 Students will be required to fill out Honors in Science application.

 This laboratory science course provides the competency to plan and execute a self-directed scientific research project to fulfill requirements for graduating with Honors in Science.
 Research projects that qualify for local, state, national, or international competitions will be submitted.
 It is anticipated that as a student proceeds through and reflects upon the research phase of this course, the student will increase his/her appreciation for science and developed a working awareness of the interrelationship of science, technology, and society.